 - A nocturnal bird. - When feeding it often sit on its haunches.
-In this position it can look like a mound of brown dirt or even a hedgehog. - When running away, it has a waddling, side to side, swaying gait. - At night, when startled by a torch, it tends to extend its head and hold its beaks in a horizontal position before running off. - Feeding Brown Kiwi regularly make heavy breathing-like, snuffle sounds.
+In this position it can look like a mound of brown dirt or even a hedgehog. - When running away, it has a waddling, side to side, swaying gait. - At night, when startled by a torch, it tends to extend its head and hold its beaks in a horizontal position before running off. - When feeding regularly makes heavy breathing-like, snuffle sounds.

-Calls Brown Kiwi start calling about 40 minutes after sundown and continue to call intermittently throughout the night with a noisy period before dawn.
-The call of the male bird is a shrill "ah-el, ah-el", uttered several times.
+Calls Starts calling about 40 minutes after sundown and continues to call intermittently throughout the night with a noisy period before dawn.
+The call is similar to Brown Kiwi - male bird is a shrill "ah-el, ah-el", uttered several times.
 The female has a quieter and hoarser call "aarh, aarh aarh" or "ah-eh, ah-eh".
 (Description; Colbourne 1981.)